justincpresley/tcp-errors/LAYOUT.md

 * 'message': the message structure, a unit to be sent/receive
     - 'socket_msg_help': functions to help sent and receive messages
 * 'conn_chan': handling and storing connections vs channels
+* 'section': helpful in deciding what byte ranges are missing

 # Driver Helpers
 * 'server_help': a module that helps the driver server be more simplistic and structured